bogdanRada/capistrano_multiconfig_parallel/README.md

 -	When the command will finish , the files created will be removed. ("Gemfile.multi_cap", "Gemfile.multi_cap.lock" and "Capfile.multi_cap") if they exist in the application root directory.

--	If you are using RVM and there is a .rvmrc file in your project root directory and bash is available , the script will use bash emulator in order to properly load RVM gemsets because .rvmrc files need trusting. **If you use .rvmrc files please make sure you have the `bash` executable available in your PATH**
+-	If you are using RVM and there is a .rvmrc file in your project root directory and bash is available , the script will use bash emulator in order to properly load RVM gemsets because .rvmrc files need trusting. **If you use .rvmrc files please make sure you have the `bash` executable available in your PATH** .
+Please consider switching to .ruby-version and .ruby-gemset files instead which are faster and don't require trusting.
+You can read more about it here [RVM Workflow](https://rvm.io/workflow/projects)

 -	**Dont use BUNDLE EXEC command when running the executable for this gem unless you are using version 1 or this gem is part of the Gemfile of the application you are using.
 Otherwise just use the `multi_cap` executable without any prefix ( Unless this gem is part of your gemfile, in which case the BUNDLE EXEC prefix is needed )**